exoplatform/exo-documentation/docs/Manage-Space.rst

 Space banner and avatar
 =======================

-After :ref:`creating a space <Create-Space>`, by default it has the default banner (related to the space template) and the default space's icon.
+After :ref:`creating a space <Create-Space>`, it has the default banner (related to the space template) space icon.
 You can choose different images for the banner and the avatar.

 .. _SpaceBanner: